StereoSpike: Depth Learning with a Spiking Neural Network: Discussion

 Because of the sum operations present in residual layers of our architecture and at skip connections, bottleneck and decoder tensors can contain integer (non-binary) numbers of spikes.
 We explain here why we do not consider it as a problem.
 On most digital neuromorphic chips, spikes are represented by multi-bit messages containing destination and/or source addressing, and a few bits for a graded-value payloads; this is the case for Loihi, see \cite{Davies2020}.
-In our case, the spike counts are included in $[0, 4]$ and thus require at most 3 bits to encode.
-For the chips that can only handle binary spikes, a spike count of N could be handled by N serial binary spike operations
+In our case, the spike counts are included in $[0, 3]$ and thus can be coded on 2 bits.
+For the chips that can only handle binary spikes, a spike count of N could be handled by N serial binary spike operations.
+Another possibility to make our model fit in a small-size neuromorphic chip, could be to cut the skip connections as indicated in section \ref{skip_co}, or to remove intermediate prediction layers.
+The latter are indeed necessary to reach near state-of-the-art performances, but are not absolutely required to show reasonable performances.